 Making the world a better place has the side benefit of making it a better place for you to go on dates.
 Women look for men to show signs of generosity, and pro bono lawyering stories are way better than hoping she notices that you left a 24.6 percent tip.
 And ultimately, dates and job interviewers alike should find the natural excitement that comes out of "I'm helping an elderly widow save her home!" far sexier than your current conversation starter: "I like wearing a paper bag over my head and crying myself to sleep; what are your hobbies?"

 Got a problem?
 Write Amy Alkon, 171 Pier Ave., #280, Santa Monica, CA 90405, or email AdviceAmy@aol.com (www.advicegoddess.com).
 Her latest book is "Good Manners For Nice People Who Sometimes Say F*ck."

 DISTRIBUTED BY CREATORS.COM

 It's Amy Alkon's Advice Goddess Radio!
 "Nerd your way to a better life," with the best brains in science solving your love, dating, sex, and relationship problems.
 Listen live every Sunday — http://www.blogtalkradio.com/amyalkon — 7-8 p.m.
 PT, 10-11 p.m.
 ET, or download the podcast at the link.
 The call-in number during the show is 347-326-9761.
-This week, Dr. Andrea Brandt on how "mindful anger" can improve every area of your life.
+This week, Dr. Jennifer Verdolin and Amy Alkon on manners and sexual politics in humans and animals.